yoshida-lab/XenonPy/README.md

 ## XenonPy images

-XenonPy images packed a lot of useful package for materials informatics using.
+XenonPy images packed a lot of useful packages for materials informatics using.
 The following table list some core packages in XenonPy images.

 | Package        | Version    |